woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 * Cannot create a user without sending a welcome email
 * Validation & callbacks conditional on specifically the ActiveRecord#create callback
 * Someone will eventually need different behavior and add a flag
-* Flags lead to bugs, state machines, or both
+* Flags lead to bugs, complex state machines, or both

 &nbsp;